 - Government Borrowing & National Debt Ratio

 I see these as the topline summaries of a national economy.
 The first pair measures whether the income of a nation is growing and whether that growth is getting into the pockets of the people.
 The second pair measures whether we are in work or seeking work.
-The third pair measures whether the price we pay is going up or down.
-The last pair measures government borrowing and debts and thus pressure on public services that we depend on.
+The third pair measures whether the prices of goods and services we pay for are going up or down.
+The fourth pair measures government borrowing and debts and thus pressure on public services that we depend on.
+The final pair measures the efficiency in how we earn our keep.

 Summary of UK Economy

-Note the table uses a traffic light colour code green to brown to place the latest quarter in context to historical values.
+This table uses a traffic light colour code from green to brown to place the latest quarter in context when compared to historical values.
 The historical context for each statistic can be seen in the charts in each section below.

 NB: No data is available in 2000.
 Real Wage Growth was probably around 3% then rather than the apparent 0% shown.

-The Debt Ratio is finally starting to fall as the budget deficit falls below GDP growth.
-With higher GDP growth though, the debt ratio would start to fall quite quickly and would give the government more breathing space for a stimulus should another recession come soon.
-If this doesn’t happen, we could be back in the same situation as 1980/81 when the government decided it could not afford to expand borrowing.
+The Debt Ratio is slowly falling.
+With higher GDP growth, the debt ratio would start to fall quite quickly and would give the government more breathing space should another recession come soon.
+If this doesn’t happen, we could be back in the same situation as 1980/81 when the government decided it could not afford to expand borrowing especially if interest rates start to rise which is almost inevitable given current levels of inflation.

 Guest Statistic – UK Citizen Misery Index